-You may be eligible for a fee waiver under 8 CFR Part 103.7(c).
+You may be eligible for a fee waiver under 8 CFR 103.7(c).
 If you believe you are eligible for a fee waiver, complete Form I-912, Request for Fee Waiver (or a written request) and submit it and any required evidence of your inability to pay the filing fee with this application.
-You can review the fee waiver guidance on the USCIS Web site at www.uscis.gov/ feewaiver.
+You can review the fee waiver guidance at www.uscis.gov/feewaiver.